 In 2019, the Newcastle CS4S team will run four different professional learning programs, free for teachers to attend, at the University of Newcastle’s Callaghan campus.
 These programs will be accredited with the NSW Education Standards Authority (NESA).
 The four programs that will be run are the:

-- Coding & STEAM Program (to be run as weekly tutorials in weeks 2–9 of Term 3)
+- Coding & STEAM Program (ran during Term 3)

-- Introduction to Coding and Computational Thinking Workshop (planned for school holidays between Terms 3 and 4)
+- Introduction to Coding and Computational Thinking Workshop (10 and 11 of October)